New features (version 1.8.0)

 The database will be updated on the 15th of each month or the next business day if the 15th falls on a weekend or holiday.

-We integrate several databases to generate the database used for Gene Info.
+We integrate several databases to generate the database used for GIX.
 The resources, urls and citations are listed below in alphabetical order:

 If you would like to request a new feature or the addition of a species, please use our issue tracker.
 You can make requests via the Chrome Web Store's support page but unfortunately developers do not receive e-mail notifications when that happens and users do not receive notifications when we reply, so GitHub is the preferred place to make requests.